The Money Store: Background

 The album was first hinted at with the release of a music video for a track titled "Blackjack" on February 7, 2012.
 The album was later announced along with the release of another track titled "Get Got" on February 27.
 It was then announced that Death Grips had signed to Epic Records and were scheduled to release two albums in 2012.
 On February 28, the group posted both songs online for free.

 On March 2, a video surfaced on their official YouTube channel of the band practising a new track titled "Lost Boys", to be released on The Money Store.
 The studio version was then posted to their YouTube channel on March 13, and was later released for free download on their website.
 On March 27, they released the music video for the song "The Fever (Aye Aye)", followed by a free download.

 On April 10, the song "I've Seen Footage" was released for free download on their official SoundCloud page.
 Pitchfork Media awarded the track their "Best New Music" designation.
 The album was leaked on April 14, and the band uploaded a complete version to their YouTube channel and SoundCloud account.
 The following day, Pitchfork Media posted "Hacker", the album's closing track, and named it "Best New Music".

 On May 4, Death Grips announced via Facebook that they had cancelled their upcoming tour dates in support of The Money Store in order to finish the recording of their second record, No Love Deep Web, stating "[sic] we are dropping out to complete our next album NO LOVE. see you when it's done. (there are no longer any scheduled shows)".

 On September 10, a song titled "@DeathGripz", named after their Twitter username, was released as the final installment of the Adult Swim Singles Program 2012.
 The group had stated earlier that it was an unreleased cut from The Money Store.

-In interviews, Death Grips said that much of their music is created by sampling.
-They have said that they carry video cameras and tape recorders wherever they go and use samples from their experiences.

 Elements of the track "System Blower" and "Full Moon (Death Classic)" were used on the band's remix of "Sacrifice" by Björk, which she included on her 2012 remix album Bastards later that year.

 The closing track "Hacker" is believed to be an outtake from the band's debut 2011 mixtape Exmilitary.
 The file for an early unreleased version of the song was leaked on the band's official Subreddit in April 2017, originally titled "Earth Angel (Androgynous Mind)".